Karan-05/Chrome-extension-/README.md

 3. **Libraries and Frameworks:**
    - **CryptoJS:** Implements cryptographic functions to secure data transmission.
    - **Flask:** Powers the Python-based Cloud Function for handling HTTP requests.

-## **Problem Statement:**

-In today’s fast-paced digital environment, users often need to process large amounts of text quickly while also keeping an eye on their system's performance.
-Existing tools typically address either content summarization or system monitoring separately. **Gemini Cloud Analytics** bridges this gap by providing an integrated solution that offers both functionalities within a single Chrome Extension.
-This dual capability enhances user efficiency by delivering actionable insights into both textual data and system performance metrics.

 ## **Key Features:**